pal03377/master-thesis/thesis.typ

 1. *Hardware Selection Bias*: Our hardware choices might not represent its performance across various architectures or brands, implying potential bias.
 2. *Test Parameter Reliability*: The chosen testing parameters, such as submission numbers and feedback counts, might not encompass all real-world scenarios, limiting their reliability.
 We also adapted our choice of parameters to what was possible in a reasonable amount of time, which might have introduced bias.
 3. *External Performance Factors*: Background processes, especially on the MacBook Pro, might impact performance results, making pinpoint analysis challenging.
-4. *Wrong projection of results*: We presume the processing time for a sizable course correlates with the number of submissions and feedback items.
+4. *Wrong projection of results*: We presume the processing time for a sizeable course correlates with the number of submissions and feedback items.
 However, memory limitations or ThemisML's vectorization might impact this assumption.

-To sum up, our findings on ThemisML's scalability offer insights but come with inherent limitations that future work should consider for a holistic understanding.

 /* We omitted this because it does not add much value == Quality of Code Similarity Comparisons